Gissio/radpro/docs/users.md

     python tools/radpro-tool.py --help

-To sync the clock of a Rad Pro device connected on COM13:
+To sync the clock of a Rad Pro device connected to COM13:

     python tools/radpro-tool.py --port COM13